-We will work to ensure all our clients facing homelessness have:
+We will work to ensure all our clients facing homelessness will have:

-1. Access to expertise needed to enable clients to engage with a range services that will support them to resolve their housing situation and improve their health and wellbeing.
+- Have access to professional expertise needed to enable them to engage with a range of services that will support them to resolve their housing situation and improve their health and well-being.

-2. The confidence to access and maintain a tenancy with the skills required to ensure their home is affordable, settled and if they are facing difficulties know who to
+- The confidence to access and maintain a tenancy with the skills required to ensure their home is affordable, settled and if they are facing difficulties know who to approach for help.

 We believe that everyone who is homeless should have a right to:

 - A safe, secure home, and if needed, an appropriate level of support to create a good quality of life